google/fiddle/docs/flags_code_lab.md

 The new flags API provides a convenient way to serialize and forward a config.
 This can be useful if you want to construct a Fiddle config in your XManager launch script and forward it as an argument to your executable.

+For a single-config launch flag via `DEFINE_fiddle_config`, this can be accomplished by calling `.serialize()` on the absl flag.
+If using a multi-config `DEFINE_fiddle_sweep` launch flag, you can apply `FiddleFlagSerializer().serialize` directly to each config in the sweep.

-This can be accomplished by calling `.serialize()` on the absl flag.
-A basic example on how this can be used in conjunction with XManager is provided below:
+A basic example on how this can be used in conjunction with XManager is provided
+below:

 ```py
 from absl import app